Periventricular Leukomalacia Causes

 Early Rupture of the Amniotic Sac

 Early rupture of the mother’s membranes (amniotic sac) has been linked to an increased risk of PVL.
-When this sac surrounding the baby breaks before 37 weeks of pregnancy, there is an increased risk for infection and a greater chance of a premature birth.

 Download our free Birth Injury Guide right now to learn more about birth injury causes, risk factors, and prevention.